zydou/arti/doc/dev/rpc-book/src/rpc-connect-spec.md

 > the client's ability to connect to the specified socket
 > is sufficient proof of its identity.
 >
-> (The RPC client must still send an `auth:none` command in this case
+> (The RPC client must still send an `auth:authenticate` command in this case,
-> to get an RPC session object.)
+> using the scheme `auth:inherent`, to get an RPC session object.
+> Note that the corresponding scheme here is called "inherent", not "none".)

 As a matter of policy we do not support `none` authentication for any socket address type other than: